christofs/sentlens/README.md

 The analysis is based on two corpora:
 * ELTeC-eng, The English novel collection for the ELTeC, the European Literary Text Collection, produced by the COST Action Distant Reading for European Literary History (CA16204, https://distant-reading.net), release 1.0.1 (https://doi.org/10.5281/zenodo.4662490), edited by Lou Burnard and published in April 2021.
 Details: https://github.com/COST-ELTeC/ELTeC-eng
 * The Gutenberg Corpus as described by Martin Gerlach and Francesc Font-Clos, see: https://arxiv.org/abs/1812.08092, using a copy extracted in November 2021.
+* For comparison's sake, ELTeC-fra, the French novel collection of ELTeC, edited by Christof Schöch and Lou Burnard, 2021.

 # Analysis